-Another suggestion was changing the state tax laws to capture revenue from people who live in Pennsylvania and commute to jobs in New Jersey, such as those workers who use the Interstate 80, 78 and 195 corridors, said Rutgers Professor Joseph Seneca.
-Now they only pay Pennsylvania income tax, and nothing to New Jersey, he said All the panelists agreed that a funding source for mass transit and the state's aging transportation infrastructure is needed.
-James Hughes, dean of the Bloustein School of Public Polportation infrastructure has resulted in more jobs and helped the state's economy to grow.
+Another suggestion was changing the state tax laws to capture revenue from people who live in Pennsylvania and commute to jobs in New Jersey. such as those workers who use the Interstate 80, 78 and 195 corridors, said Rutgers Professor Joseph Seneca.
+Now they only pay Pennsylvania income tax, and nothing to New Jersey, he said portation infrastructure has resulted in more jobs and helped the state's economy to grow.